US sends Covid-19 surge team to southwest Missouri after Delta variant fuels rise in cases and hospitalizations - KESQ

 “More team members will be added, both remotely and in person, to assist with data and research, vaccine uptake strategies and outreach,” said Lisa Cox, a communications director with the Missouri health department.

+In June, all Covid-19 deaths in Maryland occurred in unvaccinated people, according to a tweet Tuesday by Michael Ricci, communications director for Gov. Larry Hogan.

+Additionally, Ricci tweeted, 95% of new Covid-19 cases in the state — as well as 93% of new hospitalizations — occurred in people who were unvaccinated.

-Full FDA approval for Pfizer vaccine may come this month, former White House advisor says
+Full FDA approval for Pfizer vaccine may come this month, former White House adviser says

 Federal data shows that as of Tuesday, 47.5% of the US population is fully vaccinated.